 Michael A. Bryson is Professor and Director of Sustainability Studies in the College of Arts and Sciences at Roosevelt University in Chicago and Schaumburg, IL; and a Research Associate in Science and Education at the Field Museum of Natural History in Chicago.
 Dr. Bryson received his BA in biology and English (1990) at Illinois Wesleyan University in Bloomington, IL; and his PhD in English (1995) State University of New York at Stony Brook (now Stony Brook University) on Long Island.

-A Roosevelt faculty member since 1996, Bryson is co-founder of Roosevelt’s Sustainability Studies program, launched in 2010 and the first undergraduate degree program of its kind in the Chicago region; and the founding director of the new Roosevelt Urban Sustainability Lab (est. 2015).
+A Roosevelt faculty member since 1996, Bryson is co-founder of Roosevelt’s Sustainability Studies program, launched in 2010 and the first undergraduate degree program of its kind in the Chicago region; and the founding director of the Roosevelt Urban Sustainability Lab (est. 2015).
 His current appointment at Roosevelt is in the College of Arts and Sciences, where he teaches in and directs the Sustainability Studies Program.
+He is also a First-Year Faculty Fellow at RU for 2016-18, in which capacity he teaches first-year general education seminars to new undergraduates.
 Previously he taught interdisciplinary seminars in humanities, natural science, sustainability studies, writing, and research methods in Roosevelt’s Evelyn T. Stone College of Professional Studies from 1996-2015.

 As one of the technology-in-teaching pioneers at Roosevelt, Bryson offers many of his seminars in hybrid and fully online formats, as well as in traditional campus settings, and specializes in developing field study opportunities for his students.
 He is also heavily involved in the campus-wide sustainability efforts at Roosevelt, mostly recently as a co-leader of the development of RU’s first Strategic Sustainability Plan in 2014-15 and the leader of RU’s STARS Reporting Team in 2015.